davidgiga1993/mixing-station-docs/docs/midi.md

 You can also configure the parameters yourself:

-- Event type: The event type defines what midi command the controller should react to
+- Event type: The event type defines what midi command the controller should react to.

 	| Event type | Description |
 	| -- | -- |